Administrative Procedures at ESI

 The student may cancel this contract at any time prior to the close of the third business day after signing the enrollment agreement.

 The official date of termination for refund purposes is the last date of recorded attendance.
-All refunds will be made within 30 days from the date of termination.
+All refunds are made within 30 days from the date of termination.

 The student will receive a full refund of tuition and fees paid if the school discontinues a course or program within a period of time a student could have reasonably completed it, except that this provision shall not apply in the event the school ceases operation.